Im-Manav/go-workshop/workshop-slides/pages/monitoring.md

 # Monitoring

 ---

-# What's Monitoring?

-Collecting live data about our program.
+layout: center
 ---

-# Promethus and Graphana

-TODO: introduce these
-Promethus is an open source monitoring system
-Graphana is an observability platform and allows for visualisations
+## What's Monitoring?
+Involves collecting and reporting on specific metrics to identify issues in a system.
+Monitoring can provide alerts and data on a system's performance, but it doesn't necessarily explain what's causing problems.

+---
+layout: center
+---
+Why should we care?
+---

+- Application's performance
+- Delight our users
+- Troubleshooting
+- Real-time data
+- Security
+---

+## How are we going to do that?

+Prometheus is an open-source monitoring and alerting tool designed for reliability and scalability.
+It collects and stores metrics as time-series data, provides a query language (PromQL).

+Grafana is an open-source visualization and analytics tool that transforms monitoring data into interactive dashboards.
+It supports multiple data sources, including Prometheus, and helps teams monitor, analyze, and alert on metrics in real-time.

+---

+---
-# Promethus in Go
+# Prometheus in Go

-Promethus has an offical go package
+Prometheus has an offical go package
 ```go
 var(
     uptimeTotal = prometheus.NewCounter(prometheus.CounterOpts{